AnotherTablespoon

 • You could easily substitute lemons and lemon juice for this recipe.

-• You can freeze this cake for 2-3 months.
+• You can freeze the orange ricotta cake for 2-3 months.
 Make sure that it is tightly wrapped and inside an airtight freezer container.

 Orange Ricotta Cake